 clone_statustable.
 Replication channels on the recipient that use binary log file position based replication must therefore be set up manually to resume replication after the cloning operation.
 Ensure that these channels are not configured to start replication automatically at server startup, as they will not have the binary log position and will attempt to start replication from the beginning.

 For binary log file position based replication, if the recipient is at MySQL 8.0.19 or above, the binary log position from the donor is applied on the recipient.
 Replication channels on the recipient that use binary log file position based replication automatically attempt to carry out the relay log recovery process, using the cloned relay log information, before restarting replication.
-For a single-threaded slave (
+For a single-threaded replica (

 slave_parallel_workersis greater than 0), relay log recovery is likely to fail because it cannot usually be completed automatically.
 In this case, an error message is issued, and you must set the channel up manually.